Line of diverse people at polling center, young White woman leaning out to side

 5. You get a pretty cool sticker

 None of us are in it just for the sticker, but it feels pretty cool to boast that you’ve done your duty as an American citizen.
-I mean how many Instagram stories do you see of people with they’re stickers on voting day?
+I mean, how many Instagram stories do you see of people with their stickers on Election Day?
 Don’t you want to be one of them?
 Show off that sticker and encourage your friends to register and vote too!

 Important voting information for students